wsydney76/craft4-ddev-starter/README.md

 * Create a second user assigned to `Content Editors` group.
 * Assign user photos.
 * Add provisional alt text/copyright to images (so that there will be no validation errors when doing the first demo...)
-* Create a number of 'News' entries
+* Create a number of 'Article' entries
 * Create some random homepage content (fun fact: the main image shows the place where the idea for this starter was born)
 * Retrieve each page so that image transforms are created